expo/expo/docs/pages/guides/config-plugins.md

 ### Best practices for mods

-- Avoid doing long tasks like making fetch requests or installing node modules in mods.
+- Avoid doing long tasks like making fetch requests or installing Node modules in mods.
 - Do not add interactive terminal prompts in mods.
 - Utilize built-in config plugins like `withXcodeProject` to minimize the amount of times a file is read and parsed.